Sudharshan-07/Linux/Interrupts-Part_2.md

 <br>

-#### Now, What is the underlying process in the software layers above for identifying the source of an interrupt?
-Let’s examine the importance of each layer.
+#### Now, To understand how the kernel uses the software layers to identify the source of an interrupt, we need to examine the significance of each layer in the process.

 ### Hardware layer (L1):